voxpupuli/puppet-cassandra/README.md

 for more details.
 A value of *undef* will ensure the setting is not present in the file.
 Default value *undef*

+#### `orbited_longpoll`
+This sets the orbited_longpoll setting in the labs section of the OpsCenter configuration file.
+See labs http://docs.datastax.com/en/opscenter/5.2/opsc/troubleshooting/opscTroubleshootingZeroNodes.html for more details.
+A value of *undef* will ensure the setting is not present in the file.
+Default value *undef*

 ##### `ldap_admin_group_name`
 This sets the admin_group_name setting in the ldap section of the OpsCenter configuration file.
 See